Who’s Richer: Kate Middleton Or Meghan Markle?

-Being a Duchess is a pretty plum position.
+Being a duchess is a pretty plum position.
 You get to wear big hats, look glamorous, hang around with members of the royal family, and the role usually comes with a vast amount of wealth.
-But the question every material girl wants to know is – who has more spending power, Kate Middleton or Meghan Markle?
+But the question every material girl wants to know is — who has more spending power, Kate Middleton or Meghan Markle?

 Now while neither Middleton or Markle come from what the Brits love to term as “old money,” they both, due to circumstances and the sheer brute force of tenacity, live a very affluent life, and can afford to pamper themselves with the luxury and indulgences the common folk can only dream about.